-Your letter of instruction with medico-legal documents is sent via email – this usually outlines a client’s history (with dates), an existing or projected career, or an expected path.
+Your letter of instruction with a brief is sent via email – this usually outlines a client’s history (with dates), an existing or projected career, or an expected path.
 This comes with numerous market, vocational and/or remuneration questions requiring opinion.

 From that, a job analysis of that career is completed for reporting.
 This involves market data collection, industry opinions, current and projected salaries and employment snapshots, as well any expected future trajectory.